-I found Amazon Prime Wardrobe, now known as “Try Before You Buy,” to be a simple and convenient way to get clothes, shoes, and accessories shipped straight to my door.
+I found Amazon Try Before You Buy (one of the many benefits included in Amazon Prime) to be a simple and convenient way to get clothes, shoes, and accessories shipped straight to my door.
 (Things really do look different in your own mirror, don’t they?)
-Plus, you’re only charged for what you keep, so if you keep nothing, you’ll be charged nada.
-Amazon pays for shipping both ways.
+You got charged only for what you kept, and Amazon paid shipping both ways.

 What is Amazon Prime Try Before You Buy?

 And the best part?
 It’s already included in your Prime membership benefits.
 You don’t have to shell out any dough for the shipping or the service as a whole.
 So essentially, it’s free if you return everything within seven days.
-Just note, that if you don’t have a Prime membership, you won’t have access to the feature.
+Just note that if you don’t have a Prime membership, you won’t have access to the feature.
 More on that later.

 How to Use Amazon Prime Try Before You Buy